Geoffrey Fisken: Later life

-Following his discharge from the RNZAF, Fisken returned to farming in Masteron.
-He was later employed by the Egg Marketing Board after selling his farm before eventually retiring in 1976 after another period farming, this time at Te Puke.
+Following his discharge from the RNZAF, Fisken returned to farming in Masterton.
+He was later employed by the Egg Marketing Board after selling his farm before eventually retiring in 1976 after another period of farming, this time at Te Puke.
 He died on 12 June 2011 at Lara Lodge in Rotorua where he had lived for 31 years.
 His wife, Rhoda, predeceased him by 14 years.
 Together they had six children, five boys and a girl.